stefan-loewe/WinBinder/README.md

 Prerequisites:
 --------------
-  1. get a version of Visual Studio (this how to refers to Visual Studio 2008 Professional)
+  1. get a version of Visual Studio (this how-to refers to Visual Studio Express 2012 [Evaluation Version], as this needs to be compiled with VC11, because PHP 5.5. is also compiled with that compiler version)
   2. get the PHP binaries you want to use with WinBinder, e.g. PHP 5.5 VC11 x86 Thread Safe
     - see http://windows.php.net/download/
   3. get the PHP source